canonical/launchpad-manual/docs/developer/explanation/running-details.rst

 The ``rocketfuel-setup`` script first determines what release of Ubuntu you're running, then installs various lines into files under ``/etc``, to enable you to run Launchpad services locally.
-For example, it adds entries for "launchpad.test", "bazaar.launchpad.test", "lists.launchpad.test", and others to your ``/etc/hosts`` file, so that after you build Launchpad you can browse to ``launchpad.test`` and see a locally-running instance.
+For example, it adds entries for "launchpad.test", "bazaar.launchpad.test" and others to your ``/etc/hosts`` file, so that after you build Launchpad you can browse to ``launchpad.test`` and see a locally-running instance.
 It also installs some packages, dependencies that Launchpad needs in order to run.
 This is why the ``sudo`` access is necessary; consult the script for details of what it's doing.

 Once it's got the system preparation out of the way, the script clones Launchpad's Git repository (that's the ``launchpad`` directory above).
 That